maelishere/Labyrinth/README.md

 ### Network Collections

-These objects are independent of runtime network instances and can be used to sync Fields, Lists (Vector), Dictionaries (Glossary) and Hashsets (Series or Sequence).
+These objects are independent of runtime network instances.
 Messages are only sent when the object was changed during a frame.

+    Fields

+    Lists (Vector)

+    Dictionaries (Glossary)

+    Hashsets (Series or Sequence)

-To link then over the network call .Create and call .Destroy when you're done with them.
+To link them over the network call .Create and call .Destroy when you're done with them.

 Note: when the network is running only the server can change them.

 Note: ensure you only change these class variables when you need to (not every frame).

+Note: not every client has to create an object on the server; only create it when you need the data, then destroy when you're done.

 ## Roadmap